How Asking the Model to Reason Changed Everything

 - Part 3 (this post): Why asking the model to reason changed everything

-TL;DR: When I asked Claude’s Product Owner persona to reason through conflicting documentation, its architecture and code quality jumped by 19%.
+TL;DR: When the Claude Product Owner persona was asked to reason through conflicting documentation, its architecture and code quality jumped by 19%.
 Small prompt changes can have big architectural consequences.

 The Turning Point